davebenson/doom4-walkthrough/README.md

 Prefight: you'll have to deal with 5?
 Imps and 2?
 Possessed Soldiers and a bunch of The Possesseds.

+Secret #1: You can actually use this area at any time.
+It is the through the door on the lowest floor area.
+There's the Auto-Map in here, and it'll Checkpoint.
+Of course, the Auto-Map achieves the "Bird's Eye View" Combat Challenge.

+Fight: Once the Gore's Nest is destroyed, 1 Hell Knight spawns immediately along with a wave of Hell Razers and Imps.
+There's Gas on the second level (and other supplies) in case you want to chainsaw anyone.

 Post-Fight:
-Secret #???: You can actually use this area during the fight, but it's probably best to wait until the post-Gore Nest Checkpoint.
-From the gore nest, go toward the two-level greenish area ???.
-The door is not visibly active, but you can interact to open it for the Secret, and the Auto-Map.

 Now, go in to destroy the Argent Filter.

-There's a Munitions Crate, Gas??, a Health Station, Codex Entry "...".
+There's a Munitions Crate, Gas??, a Health Station, Codex Entry "Monsters / Hell Knight".
 Destroy the Argent Filter and go outside for the last battle in this icy area.

-# Mission 4:  Fight: Destroying the Icy Argent Filter
+## Mission 4:  Fight: Destroying the Icy Argent Filter
 This is your introduction to the Summoner.
 She will spawn centrally the instant you exit the control booth.
 The Rocket Launcher (especially with Lock-On) is a nice approach, as is the Chainsaw, but she can really be killed by any weapon.

 Besides her, there are 3?
-Imps and a Hell Razer.
+Imps and a Hell Razer, making this an otherwise small fight.

 Checkpoint.

+I recommend leaving the building through the top exit, above the Auto-Map.

+You'll be on a walkaround that going alongside the building, a few Possesseds and a Hell Razer will surprise you be spawning in front of you.

+At the end of this walkway, find Elite Guard #2.

-# Mission 4: After Destroying the 3 Argent Filters
+## Mission 4: After Destroying the 3 Argent Filters

 A new Gore Nest will appear: it's on the upper story and easily visible.
 You have to get to it from the building below, which once housed Argent Filter #2.